 The interior of Pasta Canteen is a cool wood + concrete mix and naked light bulbs hanging from the ceiling.
 There’s a cozy rooftop terrace with lots of plants, too.

 The “13 Nuns” has very clearly built a name for itself in Arequipa.
-So naturally we had to go and see what the fuss is about.
+So naturally we had to go and see what the fuss was about.

-The restaurant is in a side street next to the spectacular Santa Catalina Monastery, in a stone house.
-The interior matches the building and location nicely, with high, arched ceilings, nun photos on the walls and a mix of wooden chairs and comfortable, mismatched lounge chairs.
-The music adds to the ambience.
+The restaurant is on a side street next to the spectacular Santa Catalina Monastery, in a stone house.
+The interior matches the building and location nicely, with high, arched ceilings, nun photos on the walls, and a mix of wooden chairs and comfortable, mismatched lounge chairs.
+The music adds to the ambiance.
 Cozy and cool.

 There are also a few tables outside that are inviting.
-The only thing that needs a lot more attention are the toilets.
+The only thing that needs a lot more attention is the toilets.

 We enjoyed the craft beer, especially the Belgian brand on offer.
 So for us, 13 Monjas deserves its reputation and warrants a visit.